leviosa19/Blog-App/README.md

 # Blog App using React Native

 This is simple Blog App built using React Native.
-Expo Link: https://expo.io/@rushijade/projects/blogapp/
+Expo Link: https://expo.io/@rushijade/projects/blogapp/ `json-server` is used to create fake REST API for blog data like title, content and `ngrok` is used to create basic http-https-tcp tunnel

 Expo QR Code